nheron/droolsonboarding/gettingStarted/lesson_3.md

 # Adding more constraints in facts

 We concentrate on how the rule engine works in the first lesson.
 In the second lesson, we introduced how to express constraint between facts.
-In this lesson, we will concentrate on all the drools language possibilities to write constraints on facts.
+In this lesson, we will concentrate on all the drools language possibilities to write constraints on facts for more complex cases.
-The reader has to create a test classes called TestLesson3 like for lesson2.
+The reader has to create a test classes called TestLesson3 like for lesson2, a new package lesson3 in the src/test/rules

 ## Some more classes
 To be able to see some more advanced features, we are goig to add 2 new classes in src/main/java droolscours package.